 Regardless of whether you have a personal or corporate brand, be sure to leverage it.
 How do you do that?

 First of all, make sure that you have a story that is relatable to the audience that you are targeting.
-For example, here at Single Grain, we offer an Agency Accelerator program that targets people who are starting a marketing agency.
+For example, we used to offer an Agency Accelerator program that targets people who are starting a marketing agency.
 These people are usually struggling to get started, so our story of how our CEO Eric took over Single Grain from a negative business to having clients like Lyft is both relatable and has the target market’s desired end result.

 Another extremely important part of a brand is building up your trust and credibility.
 Talking about clients you worked with (if you are allowed to) and having testimonials on your site will help.